-The paper is organized as follows: Section 2 describes the literature review; Section 3 explains the method used and details of the survey questions given; Section 4 shows the findings obtained from the survey, discussing time spent on offline or online learning, comparison between offline or online learning; Section 5 summarizes the result in discussion; and finally Section 6 concludes the paper.
+The paper is organized as follows: Section 2 describes the literature review; Section 3 explains the method used and details of the survey questions given; Section 4 shows the findings obtained from the survey, discussing time spent on offline or online learning, comparison between offline or online learning, and other points of view of online learning; Section 5 summarizes the result in discussion; and finally Section 6 concludes the paper.

 II.
-LITERATURE REVIEW
+LIT 10 ATURE REVIEW

-E-learning (or online learning) can be defined as the use of internet-based technology to educate students without being constrained by time and place [6], [7].
+E-learning (or online learning) can be defined as the use of intemet-based technology to educate students without being constrained by time and place [6], [7].
 'E' that starts the terminology is commonly perceived as the abbreviation of 'electronic'.
 However, El-Seoud et al. [7] argued that it might also stand for 'evolving, enhanced, everywhere, every time, and everybody'.

-Elfaki et al. [6] classify e-learning to six categories: (1) elearning with physical attendance but without online communication (face-to-face); (2) e-learning without physical attendance and online communication (self-learning); (3) e-learning without both physical and online attendance, but with online communication (asynchronous); (4) e-learning with online attendance and communication (synchronous); (5) e-learning with occasional physical attendance and online communication (blended/hybrid-asynchronous); (6) e-learning with physical or online attendance and online communication (blended/hybrid-synchronous).
+Elfaki et al. [6] classify e-learning to six categories: (1) elearning with physical attendance but without online

+1 1 IEEE communication (face-to-face); (2) e-learning without physical attendance and online communication (self-learning); (3) e-learning without both physical and online attendance, but with online communication (asynchronous); (4) e-learning with online attendance and communication (synchronous); (5) e-learning with occasional physical attendance and online communication (blended/hybrid-asynchronous); (6) e-learning with physical or online attendance and online communication (blended/hybrid-synchronous).

-Regardless of the category, e-learning always has four kinds of interaction: student-teacher, student-student, studentcontent, dan student-technology [8].
-Student-teacher interaction occurs during physical or virtual meetings; student-student interaction occurs from forum, chat, or messages; student-content interaction occurs from completing assessments; and student-technology interaction occurs when the students interact with learning management system.
+Regardless of the attack at the student interaction occurs during physical or virtual meetings; student-student interaction occurs from forum, chat, or messages; student-content interaction occurs from completing assessments; and student-technology interaction occurs when the students interact with learning management system.

 According to [9], e-learning has several exclusive benefits: accessibility, flexibility, and affordability.
 E-learning can be accessed from anywhere at any time, offering flexible schedule for busy learners.
 It also offers more affordable tuition fee given no physical meeting places are required, and no additional fees for transportation and accommodation.
-This kind of learning can be combined with offline learning (faceto-face) to facilitate blended learning or flipped classroom, which might attract students to learn more and become longlife learner [6], [10].
+This kind of learning can be combined with offline learning (facetor-face) to facilitate blended learning or flipped classroom, which might attract students to learn more and become long-life learner [6], [10].